 Fannie Mae and Freddie Mac require a four-year waiting period to qualify for a Conventional loan after a short sale or deed in lieu of foreclosure.
 The waiting period is seven years after a regular foreclosure to qualify for a Conventional loan per Fannie Mae and Freddie Mac Guidelines.
 If you had a mortgage included in bankruptcy, the waiting period is four years from the discharge date of the bankruptcy.
 The date of the foreclosure date does not matter.
 However, the mortgage cannot be reaffirmed.

 Again, all mortgage lenders will want to see that the mortgage loan applicants with a prior bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale to have re-established credit as well as no late payments after the bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale.

-2020 UPDATE On Qualifying For Home Mortgage With Bad Credit
+2022 UPDATE on Qualifying For Home Mortgage With Bad Credit

-This BLOG was updated on April 9th, 2020.
+This BLOG was updated on December 21st, 2022.
+Due to non-QM loans one day out of bankruptcy or foreclosure, homebuyers who do not qualify for government and conventional loans due to not meeting the waiting period requirements, can now qualify.
 The FHA Back To Work Mortgage Program turned out to be a total disaster and most loan officers do not want to touch it and many lenders have discontinued with this loan program.
-GCA Mortgage Group offers the following:
+Gustan Cho Associates offers the following:

-- FHA Loans with credit scores down to 580 and no overlays on FHA Loans
+- FHA loans with credit scores down to 500 FICO

-- VA Loans with credit scores down to 580 and no overlays on VA Loans
+- VA loans with credit scores down to 500 FICO

 - 21-day closings